NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 The difference is:
 The prometheus datasource is local instead of the remote prometheus on Databricks cluster.
 Open Prometheus Web UI: http://localhost:9090/graph.

-### Useful metrics for performance monitoring
-TODO: will add useful metrics